wp-plugins/cimy-user-extra-fields/README_OFFICIAL.txt

 CHANGELOG:
+v2.0.0 - 13/10/2010
+- Added possibility to mass-write new data into the Extra Fields from A&U Extended page (thanks to Cuántica Webs for sponsoring it)
+- Fixed a debug information leftover introduced in 2.0.0-beta2 when saving a profile (thanks to Erik)
+- Fixed some obsolete/wrong strings (thanks Mary & Patrick)
+- Fixed some strings from the email confirmation were not translated correctly (non MS only)

 v2.0.0 beta2 - 22/09/2010
 - Added Securimage Captcha support (thanks to Patrick McCain for sponsoring it)
 - Added redirection support (non MS only) (thanks to Patrick McCain for sponsoring it)